scaleoutsystems/fedn/README.rst

 FEDn Studio
 ===============
 You can deploy your FEDn projects to FEDn Studio.
-Studio provides a managed and production-grade deployment of the FEDn server-side on Kubernetes.
+Studio provides a managed, production-grade deployment of the FEDn server-side.
 With Studio you manage token-based authentication for clients, and are able to collaborate with other users in joint project workspaces.
 In addition to a REST API, Studio has an intuitive Dashboard that let's you manage FL exepriments and visualize and download logs and metrics.
 Follow this guide to `Deploy you project to FEDn Studio <https://guide.scaleoutsystems.com/#/docs>`__ .

 Making contributions